 The only concern that this bill has raised is that many of the manga being penalized in the last years are the ones involving BL (Boy’s Love).
 Again, it does not mean these titles are being banned but indeed put at disadvantage in terms of exposure.
 The reason behind choosing them is not clearly stated, other than “[Stimulating] sexual feelings and impede the healthy growth of adolescents”.
 The board in charge of deciding which manga needs restrictions are mainly members of ethics councils, PTAs, the Film Classification and Rating Organization (Eirin), and the Tokyo Metropolitan Assembly.
 There is one representative of a Regional Women’s Organization Federation, a law academic, and a Human Rights specialist.
 Still, one might wonder if the bias that many feared in Ishihara is alive and well in this group.

-Wrapping things up, I am baffled at how reductive news informed TMOHDY and Bill 156 and how easily we panicked back then.
+Wrapping things up, I am baffled at how reductive news informed TMOHDY and Bill 156 and how easily we panicked back then and we still panic today.
 I let myself be influenced by a telephone game of exaggeration and buzzwords, and I did not know it until many years later.
 Luckily, now I find solace in knowing I have all the information I need to understand this little piece of Japanese media history, and now I am sharing it with others, so misinformation is no longer a problem when it comes to the Tokyo Metropolitan Ordinance on Health Development of Youth Revision.

 おたぽる.
 (2019, August 1). 不健全図書指定されまくるボーイズラブ でもホントに損害があるのか？ (2019年4月3日). エキサイトニュース. https://web.archive.org/web/20191021104932/https://www.excite.co.jp/news/article/Otapol_201904_post_59443/